AStefankiv/writing/set_up_a_github_page_with_a_custom_domain.md

 ## **Prerequisites**
 To get started, make sure you have the following:
-- A Github account
+- A GitHub account

 > If you don't have one, go to https://github.com/join, type a user name, email address, and a password, and follow the instructions.
 - Basic git knowledge

 You only need to understand how [repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories), [commits](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits), and [branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) work.
-Go to [Github Hello World guide](https://docs.github.com/en/get-started/start-your-journey/hello-world#introduction) to get started.
+Go to [GitHub Hello World guide](https://docs.github.com/en/get-started/start-your-journey/hello-world#introduction) to get started.
 - A domain registrar account

 You can register at [Namecheap](https://www.namecheap.com/), [GoDaddy](https://www.godaddy.com/), or any other registrar you prefer.

-## Step 1 - Create a Github Page
+## Step 1 - Create a GitHub Page
-Go to your Github account.
+Go to your GitHub account.
 In the top-left corner click the **New** button to create a new repository.

 Enter the repository name.
 This name will be temporarily displayed as your domain name.
 At the bottom, click **Create repository** button.